-On February 13, 2017, the Company entered into an Employment Agreement with Dr. Rote , as amended on April 11, 2017 (the "Rote Employment Agreement").
+On February 13, 2017, the Company entered into an Employment Agreement with Dr. Rote, as amended on April 11, 2017 (the "Rote Employment Agreement").
 Pursuant to the terms of the Rote Employment Agreement, Dr. Rote will receive an annual base salary, subject to annual adjustment by the Compensation Committee, plus a discretionary annual bonus as determined by the Compensation Committee, with a bonus target currently set at 50% of his base salary.
-While Dr. Rote will continue to be employed on an at-will basis, the Rote Employment Agreement provides that in the event of his termination by the Company without cause or in the event of his termination due to a constructive termination, in exchange for a general release against the Company, Dr. Rote will be entitled to severance benefits consisting of, among other things, (i) a cash compensation amount equal to his annual base salary plus annual target bonus paid in equal installments over a period of 12 months, (ii) payment of the cost of COBRA coverage for a period of up to 12 months and, (iii) acceleration of the vesting of all outstanding stock awards such that the amount of shares vested under such stock awards equals the number of shares that would have vested if Dr. Rote had continued to render services to the Company for 12 months following his separation from service.
-Additionally, in connection with a change in control of the Company, if Dr. Rote's employment with the Company is terminated without cause or in the event of his termination due to a constructive termination, in exchange for a general release against the Company, Dr. Rote will be entitled to severance benefits consisting of, among other things, (i) a cash compensation amount equal to his annual base salary plus annual target bonus, multiplied by 1.5, paid in a single lump-sum amount, (ii) payment of the cost of COBRA coverage for a period of up to 18 months and (iii) acceleration of the vesting of all outstanding stock awards such that all outstanding stock awards become fully vested.
+While Dr. Rote will continue to be employed on an at-will basis, the Rote Employment Agreement provides that in the event of his termination by the Company without cause or in the event of his termination due to a constructive termination, in exchange for a general release against the Company, Dr. Rote will be entitled to severance benefits consisting of, among other things, (i) a cash compensation amount equal to his annual base salary plus annual target bonus paid in equal installments over a period of 12 months, (ii) payment of the cost of COBRA coverage for a period of up to 12 months and, (iii) acceleration of the vested if Dr. Rote had continued to render services to the Company for 12 months following his separation from service.
+Additionally, in connection with a change in control of the Company, if Dr. Rote's employment with the Company, Dr. Rote will be entitled to severance benefits consisting of, among other things, (i) a cash compensation amount equal to his annual base salary plus annual target bonus, multiplied by 1.5, paid in a single lump-sum amount, (ii) payment of the cost of COBRA coverage for a period of up to 18 months and (iii) acceleration of the vesting of all outstanding stock awards such that all outstanding stock awards become fully vested.

-Reed Employment Agreement
+Rosenberg Employment Agreement